 Handling Forced Cache Disconnection Using Autoreconnect

-A Geode member may be forcibly disconnected from a Geode distributed system if the member is unresponsive for a period of time, or if a network partition separates one or more members into a group that is too small to act as the distributed system.
+A Geode member may be forcibly disconnected from a Geode cluster if the member is unresponsive for a period of time, or if a network partition separates one or more members into a group that is too small to act as the cluster.

 How the Autoreconnection Process Works

-After being disconnected from a distributed system, a Geode member shuts down and, by default, automatically restarts into a “reconnecting” state, while periodically attempting to rejoin the distributed system by contacting a list of known locators.
-If the member succeeds in reconnecting to a known locator, the member rebuilds its view of the distributed system from existing members and receives a new distributed member ID.
+After being disconnected from a cluster, a Geode member shuts down and, by default, automatically restarts into a “reconnecting” state, while periodically attempting to rejoin the cluster by contacting a list of known locators.
+If the member succeeds in reconnecting to a known locator, the member rebuilds its view of the cluster from existing members and receives a new distributed member ID.

 Membership quorum is determined using the same member weighting system used in network partition detection.
 See Membership Coordinators, Lead Members and Member Weighting.

-Note that when a locator is in the reconnecting state, it provides no discovery services for the distributed system.
+Note that when a locator is in the reconnecting state, it provides no discovery services for the cluster.

 The default settings for reconfiguration of the cache once reconnected assume that the cluster configuration service has a valid (XML) configuration.
 This will not be the case if the cluster was configured using API calls.
 To handle this case, either disable autoreconnect by setting the property to